NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 - Circumventing user authentication or security of any host, network, or account.
 - Interfering with, or denying service to, any user other than the employee’s host (for example, denial of service attack).
 - Using any program/script/command, or sending messages of any kind, with the intent to interfere with or disable a user’s terminal session, via any means, locally or via the Internet/Intranet/Extranet.
+- Using a personal email account (ie. gmail.com, yahoo.com, outlook.com, iCloud.com or other) for church business instead of your staff account.
+- Copying work data out of staff accounts to be saved or used elsewhere.

 Access to the Internet at home, from a North Coast Church-owned computer, must adhere to all the same policies that apply to use from within North Coast Church facilities.
 Authorized users must not allow family members or other non-authorized users to access North Coast Church computer systems.